-Companies entering the UK REIT regime are not subject to an entry charge equal to 2% of the gross market value of properties.
+Companies entering the UK REIT regime are not subject to an entry charge.
 For UK tax purposes only, a new accounting period begins at the time of conversion, and the base cost of property rental assets is rebased to market value.
 Any latent capital gains on property within the UK REIT at the date of conversion are extinguished, but in certain circumstances, the rebasing may be reversed.

-- Stamp Duty Land Tax (SDLT) in England and Northern Ireland of between 0% and 5% for commercial property and 0% to 17% for residential property - Scotland has a Land and Buildings Transactions Tax with rates of between 0% and 5% for commercial property and between 0% and 16% for residential property - Wales has a Land Transaction Tax with rates of between 0% and 6% for commercial property and between 0% and 16% for residential property
+- Stamp Duty Land Tax (SDLT) in England and Northern Ireland of between 0% and 5% for commercial property and 0% to 17% for residential property - Scotland has a Land and Buildings Transactions Tax with rates of between 0% and 5% for commercial property and between 0% and 18% for residential property - Wales has a Land Transaction Tax with rates of between 0% and 6% for commercial property and between 0% and 16% for residential property

-Corporate shareholder Individual shareholder Withholding tax - Distributions out of property rental business income (PIDs) are treated as rental profits currently taxable at 19% (for a large company) - Distributions out of residual business profits (non-PIDs) may be tax-exempt - Capital gains on the disposal of UK REIT shares are taxable under normal capital gains rules A 20% tax on PIDs (collected by way of the withholding tax) Higher rate taxpayers pay an additional tax (the amount of which depends on their personal tax position) through their tax returns Capital gains on the disposal of REIT shares taxable in the normal manner A withholding tax is deducted at 20% on PIDs to individual shareholders Where the distribution is a PID, there is a withholding tax exemption where the REIT has a reasonable belief that the person entitled to the PID is a UK corporate, UK charity or UK pension fund UK REIT shares held via a 'tax wrapper' such as an ISA can be paid gross
+Corporate shareholder Individual shareholder Withholding tax Distributions out of property rental business income (PIDs) are treated as rental profits currently taxable at 25% (for a large company) Distributions out of residual business profits (non-PIDs) may be tax-exempt Capital gains on the disposal of UK REIT shares are taxable under normal capital gains rules A 20% tax on PIDs (collected by way of the withholding tax) Higher rate taxpayers pay an additional tax (the amount of which depends on their personal tax position) through their tax returns Capital gains on the disposal of REIT shares taxable in the normal manner A withholding tax is deducted at 20% on PIDs to individual shareholders Where the distribution is a PID, there is a withholding tax exemption where the REIT has a reasonable belief that the person entitled to the PID is a UK corporate, UK charity or UK pension fund UK REIT shares held via a 'tax wrapper' such as an ISA can be paid gross

 Distributions relating to property rental business (PIDs) are treated as rental profits in the hands of the recipient.
-These are taxed at the corporation tax rate applying to that company, (currently 19% but increasing to 25% from April 2023).
-Distributions of taxed profits (distributions out of the residual business) are likely to be tax-exempt in the hands of UK corporate shareholders.
+These are taxed at the corporation tax rate applying to that company (currently 25%; 19% pre April 2023).
+Distributions of taxed profits (distributions out of the residual business) are likely to be taxexempt in the hands of UK corporate shareholders.